How do I use ScriptSafe?

 - Copy and paste chrome://extensions into your browser address bar and press Enter

-- Make sure you have either removed or disabled the Chrome Web Store version of ScriptSafe (ID: oiigbmnaadbkfbmpbfijlflahbdbdgdf)
+- Make sure you have either removed or disabled the Addons Store version of ScriptSafe (for Chrome it is ID: oiigbmnaadbkfbmpbfijlflahbdbdgdf)

 - Note: you may want to save a copy of your existing ScriptSafe settings at this point (see “How do I backup my settings?” above)